Chugye University for the Arts: History

 In 1973, ChuGye University for the Arts was established by the ChuGye School Foundation of Hwang Shin-duk.
-Since its establishment, the University has contributed to the creation of intellectual freedom as well as to the professional achievement in Art by training talented students.

 In November 1973, the ChuGye School Foundation was approved by the Ministry of Education for founding a junior college of arts.
 In March 1974, the college first opened its doors with an enrollment of 200 students over Korean Music, Voice, Instruments, Korean Painting and Western Painting departments.
 Hyung Bin Yim was inaugurated as its first president.

 Extending the schooling period from two to four years in January 1976, the college began to offer more variety of education in the arts.
 The Department of Piano (1980) and the Department of Creative Writing (1982) were established.

 The college has become an accredited university by the government to confer the degrees of B.A., B.M., and B.F.A. under its new name “ChuGye University for the Arts” since 1997.
-Students are required to obtain 140 credits or more and to pass ‘academic evaluation for graduation’ to get undergraduate degrees.
+Students are required to obtain 140 credits or more and to pass 'academic evaluation for graduation' to get undergraduate degrees.

-Chugye University for the Arts has marked a new epoch by establishing a Graduate School of Arts Management.
+Chugye University for the Arts has established a Graduate School of Arts Management.
 The Graduate School of Art Management, ChuGye University for the Arts provides master's degree programs on arts management as well as on planning and research of the culture.

-More than 1,000 students are now enjoying their student lives and strengthening their talents at the university being proud of its prestigious location, downtown in Seoul.
-The university has recently launched ambitious projects such as constructing a state-of-the-art integrated information management system called ‘CHIIMS’, restructuring the faculty and administration organizations and developing new curricula fit for the coming knowledge-based society under the university's ambitious medium- and long-term development plan of "Vision ChuGye 21" under which the university will ensure the students’ bright future with its totally refurbished infrastructure in software and hardware.